MIhnatco/The-Data-structures-and-Algorithms-in-JavaScript/Data structures/Hash Tables/README.md

 1. **Hash function:** When you add a key-value pair to a hash table, the key is passed through a hash function.
 This function converts the key into an index in the array.

-2. **Storage:** The value is then stored at this index in the array.
+2. **Storage:** This index is then used to store the data in the array.

 3. **Retrieval:** When you want to retrieve a value, you pass its key through the same hash function to get the index, then look up the value at that index.